-The system comes with two transmitters that have been taught to it.
+The system comes with one transmitter that has been taught to it.
 The system can store up to four different transmitter codes in memory.
 Use the following learn routine to add transmitters to the system or to change button assignments if desired.